Stripe Webhooks: Complete Guide with Event Examples

 Combining Custom Code and Automation

-Use both approaches strategically:
+Use both approaches where they fit best:

 Custom webhooks for core business logic:

-- Internal system updates
+• Internal system updates.

-- Complex custom workflows
+• Complex custom workflows.

 Workflow automation for customer notifications:

-- Subscription status changes
+• Subscription status changes.

 Production Deployment Checklist